-Kristopher Tong joined the Borromeo String Quartet, New England Conservatory's quartet-in-residence, as second violinist in March 2006.
-A member of the chamber music and violin faculties, he also serves as assistant chair of strings.
+Kristopher Tong has enjoyed an extensive career as a performer and teacher, playing hundreds of concerts around the world as a member of the Borromeo String Quartet, New England Conservatory's quartet-in-residence.
+A member of the chamber music and violin faculties, he also serves as co-Chair of strings.

-Kristopher Tong began his violin studies in a public elementary school program in Binghamton, N.Y.
-His family later moved to Salt Lake City, Utah, where he became a student of Leonard Braus.
-He received his bachelor's degree at Indiana University in Bloomington, where he studied with Franco Gulli, Yuval Yaron, and Miriam Fried.
-In 2005 he completed his master's degree under Fried at New England Conservatory.
-He is a 2:55 marathoner.
+Tong began his violin studies in a public elementary school program in Binghamton, N.Y., later moving to Salt Lake City, Utah, where he became a student of Leonard Braus.
+He received his degrees at Indiana University in Bloomington and at the New England Conservatory, where he studied with Franco Gulli, Yuval Yaron, and Miriam Fried.
+He currently resides in Brighton, MA with his wife Miki Sawada, a pianist, and their dog Shakira.
+He is a 2:51 marathoner.

 B.M., Indiana University in Bloomington.
 M.M., NEC.
 Studies with Franco Gulli, Yuval Yaron, and Miriam Fried.
 Former faculty of Harvard University, where he received a Certificate of Distinction in Teaching from the Derek Bok Center for Teaching and Learning.
 Former faculty of NEC's Preparatory School.